arduino/help-center-content/content/Arduino Cloud/General Cloud/If-your-Arduino-device-can-t-connect-to-a-Wi-Fi-network.md

 1. Open the sketch and click the **Upload** button to properly apply the new network settings to your device.

-### Veryfing or changing the credentials defined in the sketch
+### Verifying or changing the credentials defined in the sketch

 To verify or change the network credentials directly defined in a sketch, whether the sketch was created in Arduino Cloud or IDE, follow these steps: